Multi-Dimensional Event Data in Graph Databases: Translating Event Logs to Labeled Property Graphs

+Table~\ref{tab:logStatsAll:size_time} lists the resulting storage sizes of the Neo4J instances and conversion times.
+Explicitly encoding the structural and behavioral information in the graph requires a factor 3 (BPIC'15) to 13.3 (BPIC'17) more space than the source data in CSV format.
+Relationships account for 35\%-50\% of the space while properties account for 40\%-61\% of the Neo4j storage.

+All translations, except for BPIC'15~\cite{BPIC2015} succeeded within several minutes.
+We observed execution time to depend on two particulars.
+(1) On the product $n \cdot k$ of the number $n$ of events and $k$ of entity types: our conversion approach iterates over all $n$ events at most $2\cdot k$ times (to create an entity from an event attribute and to derive the \emph{:DF} relationship for this entity).
+The large number of events and entity types thus causes the higher running time for BPIC'15.
+(2) On the number $m$ of entity nodes when deriving structural relationships; in the worst case (almost) all $m^2$ pairs of entities nodes have to be checked for the presence of a relation, which was the case in BPIC'15 and for BPIC'14, where execution time without constructing \emph{:REL} relationships is significantly lower.

-All translations succeeded within several minutes, even for the largest datasets however explicitly encoding the structural information requires significant space.
-The results are shown in Table~\ref{tab:logStatsAll}.
-We observed execution time and space to grow linearly with the number of entities to derive and relations to reify as per event and entity, we derive one \emph{:E\_EN} relationship and one \emph{:DF} relationship.
-In general, the size of the source log is not a solid indicator for the size of a graph event log.
-For example, the BPIC'14 is small in size but defines several related entities resulting in a large graph.
+In general, the size of the source log is not a reliable indicator for the size of a graph event log.
+For example, the BPIC'14 source data~\cite{BPIC2014} is small in size but defines several related entities resulting in a large graph.
 More importantly, any graph can be adapted to the needs of a particular research question, e.g., by deriving only a limited number of (composite) entities.